Raggedy Angry

 Based in Toronto, Ontario, Canada, Raggedy Angry is a band that plays a mixture of synth and industrial rock music.

+On January 1, 2008 the band self-released their second studio album Pestilence.
+The album included vocals from Chrystal Leigh of Jakalope and Nils Rasmussen of Uncle Outrage.
+Dave "Rave" Ogilvie worked as a producer, engineer, and mixer on this album.

 On October 1, 2010 via Synthetic Sounds and Danse Macabre the band released their third full-length album entitled How I Learned To Love Our Robot Overlords.
 The album featured production work from Dave "Rave" Ogilvie along with vocals from Jakalope lead singer Chrystal Leigh and Kevin James Maher of Fake Shark - Real Zombie!.

+On November 27, 2012 via Metropolis Records the band released their fourth full-length album Dead Beats after taking a break in 2011.

 The band has played across Europe with The Birthday Massacre in addition to cross Canada with Die Mannequin.